EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 Battle Cinematics is a director, not a battle renderer.
 A supported presentation host still owns the world, sprites, models and animation it provides.

-**v1.2.9 compatibility:** CBE 2.0 and Colosseum Overhaul 1.0 are runtime-validated with BC on Gen 1 and Gen 2.
-DOUBLE BATTLES may remain enabled; an actually admitted CBE doubles presentation remains provider-owned.
+**v1.3.0 compatibility:** direct Stadium 2 Importer **0.14.0** is runtime-validated with BC on Gen 1 and Gen 2, including the **KENNEY NATURE** main presentation and environment-aware live Secondary View.
+CBE 2.0 and Colosseum Overhaul 1.0 remain runtime-validated on both generations; DOUBLE BATTLES may remain enabled and an actually admitted CBE doubles presentation remains provider-owned.
 Phenac Stadium specifically requires **AUTO BATTLE FLOW OFF** and cannot co-run with CBE Boss Intro.
-The remaining rows retain the release README’s established tested versions, partial / re-audit statuses and known caveats.
-They are not a claim that every provider or possible combination was re-tested for this release.
+Other rows retain their established tested versions, partial / re-audit statuses and caveats; they are not silently upgraded to newer provider versions.

 **Key:** ✅ = validated within the row’s stated host, generation and setup; ⚠️ = the recorded partial / re-audit status, not a new compatibility pass. **3D yield** means 4-Way Sprite View correctly leaves genuine 3D models alone; it is not a camera failure.